oj-sec/fishfactory/README.md

 - `-t [TLP]`, `--tlp [TLP]` add a [TLP designation](https://www.cisa.gov/tlp) to the record(s) produced.
 Accepts TLP 2.0 values `RED`, `AMBER+STRICT`, `AMBER`, `GREEN` and `CLEAR`.
 - `-e`, `--elastic` send results to Elasticsearch (see below)

 Alternatively, submit a single URL at a time via the webUI.
-No result forwardning is available for the webUI.
+No result forwarding is available for the webUI.

 # Outputs